remotion-dev/template-next-pages-dir/README.md

 Copy the `.env.example` file to `.env` and fill in the values.
 Complete the [Lambda setup guide](https://www.remotion.dev/docs/lambda/setup) to get your AWS credentials.

-Change the lambda site name in `package.json` `scripts.lambda:site` to your site name
+Edit the `config.mjs` file to your desired Lambda settings.

+Run `node deploy.mjs` to deploy your Lambda function and Remotion Bundle.

 ## Commands